 Coronavirus is affecting each & every aspect of our daily lives.
 Apart from the health risk, it has been disrupting our social and economic lifestyle or a part of it.
-Amid this situation, there’s one thing which stays more powerful and that is Intellectual Property, and it’s imperative for us to realize it.
+Amid this situation, there’s one thing that stays more powerful and that is Intellectual Property, and it’s imperative for us to realize it.
 Not to mention, it remains the same irrespective of any jurisdiction.
 We all know that Intellectual property protection is key to fostering innovation.
-Without protection of ideas, businesses and researchers would not get ROI on their inventions (investments), which would ultimately lead to less research and development, which we can’t afford, especially in this pandemic.
+Without the protection of ideas, businesses and researchers would not get ROI on their inventions (investments), which would ultimately lead to less research and development, which we can’t afford, especially in this pandemic.

 In this article, we are going to talk about the role of IP in the current situation.
-We will touch upon why IP protection is important, how can one benefit from their IP assets and the key to have an edge.
+We will touch upon why IP protection is important, how can one benefit from their IP assets and the key to having an edge.

 Why is protecting IP still crucial?

-Development of Cross-Industry Solutions:
+Development of Cross-Industry Solutions

 The companies of rising industries (medical, entertainment, online gaming, video conferencing, social media, etc.) will try to have an edge over their competitors.
 Not only this, but the companies adopting cross-industry solutions will also focus on making their product/platform exceptional.
 It might be a mindset in some cases that IP owners will not pay heed in this pandemic situation; and with this mindset, they might rush towards launching their product or feature.
-This can again cause high number of IP litigation.
-For example, Mahindra & Mahindra has recently been accused of stealing a low cost ventilator technology by a PGIMER doctor.
+This can again cause the high number of IP litigation.
+For example, Mahindra & Mahindra has recently been accused of stealing a low-cost ventilator technology by a PGIMER doctor.
 This again validates the fact that IP protection is important.